mnavascues/DAR_ABC/README.md

 This repository contains a set of scripts in R that implement the method described in "Analysis of the Abundance of Radiocarbon Samples without the Sum of Probability Distributions" by Miguel de Navascués, Concetta Burgarella and Mattias Jakobsson (2024) [doi:10.5281/zenodo.13381596](https://doi.org/10.5281/zenodo.13381596).

+### Vignette

+A vignette is included with a simple example.
+After reading the publication, use this as a starting point for undersanding how to apply the functions in your own analysis.

 ### Scripts

-#### Application file: Example.R

-File that contains an example application.
-Start here (after reading the publication) if you intend to apply the method to your data.

 #### Main file: DARthABC.R